 The chalazae are two twisted chords of albumen extending from the opposite sides of the yolk into the remaining albumen in the broken out egg.
 These two cords extend into the ends of the egg along the longitudinal axis and are parts of a very thin envelope of special albumen that surrounds the yolk and holds it in its position.
 The yolk has to remain centrally located for the survival of the embryo.
 The yolk turning or rotating as it passes along the oviduct causes the twisted effect of the chalazae.

 While the bird produces only dense albumen, as the egg moves along the oviduct, water is added thus making liquid albumen.
-The rotation of the developing egg causes the albumen to separate into different layers – the inner liquid and the dense layers.
+The rotation of the developing egg causes the albumen to separate into the inner liquid and the dense layers.
 The outer liquid layer is caused by the addition of more water when in the uterus.
 The dense layer contains significant amounts of mucin that binds it together in a jelly like form.
+As an egg stales, the amount of dense albumen decreases as it changes to the liquid form.
+The liquid form increases in volume and becomes even more fluid.

 The isthmus is approximately 12 centimetres long and has the functions of adding approximately 20% of the albumen and the shell membranes to the egg.
 There are two shell membranes:

 As the egg ages, the interior contents lose water and the air cell increases in size.
 This change in size is an indicator of egg quality as related to the age of the egg and the holding conditions.
-The shell membranes consist of a fibrous protein material and act as a barrier to the penetration into the egg by bacteria and fungi.
+The shell membranes consist of a fibrous protein material and act as a barrier to bacteria and fungi penetration into the egg.
 They also help reduce the rate of evaporation of water from the egg thus slowing the rate of deterioration of the egg.
+The isthmus also lays down the foundation for the shell by forming the first crystals of calcium carbonate on the outer shell membrane.

 The shell of an egg is formed in two layers:

-The calcium for the eggshell comes from three sources – the diet, special bone called medullary bone (found in the cavity of long bones) of point of lay pullets and the skeleton.
+The calcium for the eggshell comes from the diet, a special bone called medullary bone (found in the cavity of long bones)and the skeleton.
 The hen uses approximately 2.5 grams of calcium in the formation of one normal egg.
 She cannot absorb sufficient calcium from her diet each day (approximately 2.0 grams per day) to supply this need and hence, it becomes necessary for her to utilise skeletal calcium to make up the shortfall.
 This is particularly so at night when most of the shell is being formed but the hen in unlikely to be eating.
 In addition to the calcite, the shell also contains small quantities of sodium, potassium and magnesium.

 There are many factors that influence eggshell quality:

 The shell of an egg contains openings or pores.
-There are approximately 8000 such pores in the shell of a normal hen’s egg.
+There are approximately 8,000 such pores in the shell of a normal hen’s egg.
 The function of these pores is to provide for the gaseous exchange during incubation and embryonic development.
 The developing embryo requires oxygen and gives off carbon dioxide.
 When the egg is first laid most of the pores are closed.
 However, as the egg ages more and more pores open up.
 The cuticle deposited on the outer shell is composed of organic material and water and blocks the pores.
-During the laying process the cuticle acts as a lubricant, but once laid, the egg’s surface soon dries and the residue – mainly protein closes off most of the pores as a barrier to the invasion of bacteria and fungi.
+During the laying process the cuticle acts as a lubricant, but once laid, the egg’s surface soon dries and the residue, which is mainly protein, closes off most of the pores as a barrier to the invasion of bacteria and fungi.

 The vagina is about 12 centimetres in length.
 While not known for sure, it may have the function of adding pigment to the outer shell to provide the egg with its colour.